deeprapid/angular-respondr/README.md

 </script>
 <script src="bower_components/angular-respondr/respondr.js"></script>
 ```

+This step assumes that AngularJS is also included somewhere above angular-respondr.

 ## Sending Respondrs
 The send() function takes a respondr object as an input parameter and returns a promise.